lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 order is supported.
 The ordering, inside-out, is ``UnitSystem`` or ``RelativisticEOS``, then ``ScaledEOS``, then ``ShiftedEOS``.

+Relevant to the broad ``singularity-eos`` API, EOS models provide introspection.
+To check if an EOS is modified, call

+.. cpp:function:: bool IsModified() const;

+This will return ``true`` for a modified model and ``false`` otherwise.
+Modifiers can also be undone.
+To get a completely unmodified EOS model, call

+.. cpp:function:: auto GetUnmodifiedObject();

+The return value here will be either the type of the ``EOS`` variant type or the unmodified model (for example ``IdealGas``) or, depending on whether this method was callled within a variant or on a standalone model outside a variant.

+If you have chained modifiers, e.g., ``ShifedEOS<ScaledEOS<IdealGas>``, you can undo only one of the modifiers with the

+.. cpp-function:: auto UnmodifyOnce();

+method, which has the same return type pattern as above, but only undoes one level of modification.

 For more details on modifiers, see the :ref:`modifiers<modifiers>` section.
 If you need a combination of modifiers not supported by default, we recommend building a custom variant as described above.